Ken Avery begins his 21st year as Gardener.

-In his report as Gardener in the Fringed Gentian™, (Vol. 27 No. 4 Autumn 1979), Ken Avery writes of the cool Autumn and water management in the wetland:
+In his report as Gardener in The Fringed Gentian™, (Vol. 27 No. 4 Autumn 1979), Ken Avery writes of the cool Autumn and water management in the wetland:

 “October 22, a most cold, wet, miserable day this fall, I was sitting in the tool house when I happened to notice the Burgess Fluidic Oscillating Sprinkler that I bought, or to be more accurate, you bought for me, a few years ago and I realized that I had not used it once this year.
 I believe that this is the first year in all of the years I have worked at the Garden that we have not had to water once.
 I suspect that the weather statistics will contradict me, but I think that this is the wettest year we have ever had.
 The bog has been saturated all year.
 The path has remained spongy wet all summer and we even had to raise one section of it to make it passable.”

 He then reviews the old pools in the wetland and the methods of keeping them filled with water and not with silt.
-You can read all about the pools on this page, but here is his least bit:
+You can read all about the pools on this page, but here is his latest bit:

 “This year (after only 20 years) the little channel was plugged so we had to clean it out too.
 If you could see me doing it you would wonder if you had slipped back into a past century.
 You would see me waist deep in water and mud (I do wear waders) dipping the gook out with a 5 gallon paint pail which has been bored full of holes. -- It looks like something out of the digging of the Erie Canal.
 It's hard work.
 I don't think you could hire a man to do it today, but it seems to me to be the only way to do the job that won't produce more scars than it heals.
 It keeps me young -- or whatever I am.”